jessyborg/connect-payment-integration-paypal-test/README.md

 ## Prerequisite
 #### 1. commercetools composable commerce API client
 Users are expected to create API client responsible for payment management in composable commerce project.
-Details of the API client are taken as input as environment variables/ configuration for connect such as `CTP_PROJECT_KEY` , `CTP_CLIENT_ID`, `CTP_CLIENT_SECRET`, `CTP_REGION`.
+Details of the API client are taken as input as environment variables/ configuration for connect such as `CTP_PROJECT_KEY` , `CTP_CLIENT_ID`, `CTP_CLIENT_SECRET`.
 For details, please read [Deployment Configuration](./README.md#deployment-configuration).
 In addition, please make sure the API client should have enough scope to be able to manage payment.
 For details, please refer to [Running Application](./processor/README.md#running-application)

 #### 2. various URLs from commercetools composable commerce